redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 First we'll want to create a new user that will represent the comment moderator.
 You can use a completely different email address (if you have one), but if not you can use **The Plus Trick** to create a new, unique email address as far as Netlify is concerned, but that is actually the same as your original email address! **Note that not all email providers support this syntax, but the big ones like Gmail do.**

 > The Plus Trick is a very handy feature of the email standard known as a "boxname", the idea being that you may have other inboxes besides one just named "Inbox" and by adding +something to your email address you can specify which inbox the mail should be sorted into.
-They don't appear t be in common usage these days, but they are ridiculously helpful for us developers when we're constantly needing new email addresses for testing!
+They don't appear to be in common usage these days, but they are ridiculously helpful for us developers when we're constantly needing new email addresses for testing!
 >
-> Use append +something to your email address before the @:
+> Just append +something to your email address before the @:
 >
 > * jane.doe+testing@example.com
 > * john-doe+sample@example.com